canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 **If user says resolution was helpful:**

 - Sets `is_ai_resolution_attempted = true`, `is_ai_resolution_successful = true`
-- Sets status to "Closed" (resolved without human intervention)
+- Sets status classification to "Closed" (resolved without human intervention)
 - Generates `service_request_number` and sets `is_draft = false`
 - Returns request number to AI

 **If user says resolution was not helpful:**

 - Sets `is_ai_resolution_attempted = true`, `is_ai_resolution_successful = false`
-- Sets status to "New" (open for human review)
+- Sets status classification to "Open" (for human review)
 - Generates `service_request_number` and sets `is_draft = false`
 - Assigns to team member
 - Returns request number to AI